-Shirdi Sai Baba Temple – Everything You want to know
+Shirdi Sai Baba Temple – The Great Shirdi Temple

 As we aptly say “Welcome to Nashik The City of Pilgrimage!!”
 Located on the banks of river Godavari in Maharashtra, Nashik is a major Hindu pilgrimage city.

 An old Legend goes”No harm shall befall him, who steps on the Holy soil of Shirdi”.

 This detailed article to help you know everything about Shirdi and sai baba of Shirdi.